Skuldur/athena-model-training/README.md

 ## Model

+ADD PICTURES OF THE MODELS

+## Future Work

+* Remove variables key from schemas, the creator of the schema shouldn't have to write the variables so many times

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.